SRI-CSL/radler/doc/README.rst

     make html
     make latexpdf

-You will find your html/latex under _build directory.
+You will find your HTML/LaTeX files under the _build directory.
+Copy the HTML files to the /docs directory for GitHub Pages at https://sri-csl.github.io/radler/.